5 Stunning Homeware Suppliers you Need to Know About

 When the owner of Edge Sculpture Matt Buckley designed his first sculpture he was looking to sculpt something that someone looking for something very different on the market.
 He said, “I also wanted to sculpt something that when you’re looking at them, you’re not entirely sure what they’re made from.”

 These suppliers, along with many other stunning wholesale furniture and homeware brands, will be showcasing their products at this year’s Autumn Fair.
-Come along and see what is on offer in the Living and Accents & Decor Sector.
+Come along and see what is on offer in the Home, Living & Décor Sector.